dazld/generator-mc/README.md

-# Cairn
+# Pebble

 ## What's this?

 This is a yeoman generator for making express & js applications.
-It's geared towards react / es6, but you can use it for making general single page apps too.
+It's the little sister of a fully universal / isomorphic generator which you can find here: https://github.com/dazld/generator-cairn - if you're looking for server rendered react, redux etc, that would be a better place to look.

 There is a full suite of watching, livereloading, compilation and related gulp tasks.
 The express server renders html as you would expect, and they can be found in the `server/views` folder.

 It is a work in progress, and pull requests are welcome as long as they remain in the spirit of the generator.